jpillora/chisel/README.md

     in the form: "<user>:<pass>".
 These credentials are compared to the credentials inside the server's --authfile. defaults to the AUTH environment variable.

+    --ciphers, An optional string comma separated to provide a list of ciphers to use by order of preference and matching the server (default "aes128-gcm@openssh.com,chacha20-poly1305@openssh.com,aes128-ctr,aes192-ctr,aes256-ctr").

+    --macs, An optional string comma separated to provide a list of MACs to use by order of preference and matching the server (default "hmac-sha2-256-etm@openssh.com,hmac-sha2-256,hmac-sha1,hmac-sha1-96").

     --keepalive, An optional keepalive interval.
 Since the underlying transport is HTTP, in many instances we'll be traversing through